AuroraToolkit

 • AuroraCore: The foundational library for workflow orchestration, utilities, and declarative task management.

-• AuroraLLM: A dedicated package for integrating large language models (LLMs) such as Anthropic, Google, OpenAI, and Ollama.
+• AuroraLLM: A dedicated package for integrating large language models (LLMs) such as Anthropic, Google, OpenAI, Ollama, and on-device Apple Foundation Models.

 • AuroraTaskLibrary: A growing collection of prebuilt, reusable tasks designed to accelerate development.